+Teaching Style S Project Management and Scientific Coordination

+(3 SWS, 2 CP, in small groups)

+Prerequisites No special prerequisites

+Performance Assessment Seminar presentation (ungraded) and/or written report

+(ungraded)

-Teaching Style S Project Management and Scientific Coordination (3 SWS, 2 CP, in small groups) Prerequisites No special prerequisites Performance Assessment Seminar presentation and/or written report (ungraded) Workload Active contribution to the project and active 50 hours participation in one course:
+Workload Active contribution to the project and active 50 hours

+participation in one course:

 Seminar presentation and written Report: 10 hours

 Total: 60 hours

 Credit Points 2 CP

 Scope of Time One semester

 Semester Offered Winter Semester

 Target Group Ecology and geography-oriented master's programmes and

 BayNAT

+Reference to Other Modules

+M modules depending on the selected project

 C6 Inter- and Transdisciplinary Concepts of Change

 M12 Introduction to GIS

 Responsible for the Module BayCEER, UBT;

 Structural Content BayCEER (IT and Databases), UBT

 Learning Objectives Students will become familiar with the most important concepts

 and functions of Geographical Information Systems (GIS).
 After completing the course they will be able to conduct a simple spatial

 analysis independently.